SherG/tester1/site/content/post/the-best-healthcare-investment-you-can-make.md

 ---
 Recently I came across <a href="https://images.app.goo.gl/e1NtZPz2gTuTiQ8RA" target="blank">this cartoon</a> on a friend's social media feed.

 My first reaction to this cartoon was to laugh.

-As someone who makes a living as a strength coach, I can certainly attest to how difficult it is to get someone to make a long-term, persistent committment to changing their lifestyle.
+As someone who makes a living as a [strength coach](/about), I can certainly attest to how difficult it is to get someone to make a long-term, persistent commitment to changing their lifestyle.

 But as effortful as such a commitment is it behooves us to remember that a life degraded by symptoms associated with heart disease, insulin resistance, muscle and bone loss are often the alternative.